By Tracy Brighten

 Jeffrey Sachs discusses the importance of social capital to well-being and economic prosperity.
 Social capital is measured in generalised trust, social support, generosity and voluntarism, and perceptions of corruption in business and government.

-According to Sachs, trust is crucial to daily life, in personal and business communication, and it develops from the confidence that people will behave honestly and morally.
+According to Sachs, trust is crucial to daily life, in both personal and business communication, and it develops from the confidence that people will behave honestly and morally.
 Without trust, economic and social dealings are more difficult.
 The WHR found that the top countries reported higher levels of trust in individuals and government.

 Countries vary widely in social capital.
 Scandinavian countries have high social capital and a corresponding high ranking in the happiness survey.